msakuta/proc-creature/README.md

 * `nextjs` - a folder containing Next.js project that actually uses blockchain to store the genes.
 * `assets` - a folder containing common image assets.
 * `scripts` - a folder with utility scripts, such as creating account, minting and transferring.

+## TODOs

+* [ ] Add animation to each parts of the creature to make it more lively.
+* [ ] Add more variety to the genes so that having rare feature set is valuable.
+* [ ] Move smart contract gene payload to a NFT
+* [ ] Make a trading marketplace to exchange creatures
+* [ ] Mixing genes and generations